julianalsemmani/julianalsemmani/README.md

 **3rd Year Computer Science Student, living in Norway**

-- 🔭 I’m currently working on: Workcruit
+- 🔭 I’m currently working on: Workcruit (Side-project) & Fitness App using Machine Learning to analyze the exercise (School project)
 - 🔭 Currently working at: Becour as a Junior Fullstack Developer & Simployer as an intern
 - 🌱 I’m currently learning: Advanced C#, React & Kotlin
 - 👯 I’m looking to collaborate on: Any projects, just message me, and we'll figure it out.